Leave a Message

 That’s not the case in some neighborhoods, and there’s a pretty good explanation.

-Dorsey Alston Realtors has researched the average home prices, and, more importantly, the closed sales in the school districts and neighborhoods that are most important to our buyers and sellers.
+Dorsey Alston Realtors has researched the average home prices and, more importantly, the closed sales in the school districts and neighborhoods that are most important to our buyers and sellers.

-We have found the increases in home prices depends on where you live.
+We have found the increases in home prices depend on where you live.
 The multitude of reports saying metro Atlanta home prices have increased by a certain percentage is not a fair or accurate way to discern what is really going on your street.

 Why?